tock/tock/doc/CI_Hardware.md

 $ python3 runner_init.py
 ```

-This configuration file will then be used in the workflow of actions for github whenever an update is pushed to be accessed by the runners, which will be denoted as config.toml for simplicity sake here.
+This configuration file will be used in the workflow of actions for github whenever an update is pushed to be accessed by the runners, which will be denoted as config.toml for simplicity sake here.
+This file is important for the workflow of hardware continuous integration, as this file denotes what board the Raspberry Pi is confiugred to test on, where the board files are located in the Raspberry Pi, and when the Raspberry Pi should be running based on the harness ID.

 What this **configuration file** contains is:
 - Title
     - Name of the configuration.
     - This can be anything you want but make sure to title it appropriately.
 - Board name
-    - This will be provided when the executable is called on what boards are supported.
-Choose which board you are using that is supported.
+    - This will be provided when the executable is called to provide which boards are supported.
+Choose which board you are setting this Raspberry Pi to test that is supported.
 You can NOT use a board that is not supported by the Tock OS, or else testing scripts will **NOT** work.
 For example, to use the specific nrf52480dk board, make sure the path is to this board, but the board name should be listed as "nrf52dk".
+    - Note, a single Raspberry Pi can only be configured to run tests in one board at a time.
+To change what board is ran on the Raspberry Pi, re-run this executable and delete the previous configuration file.
 - Board Path
     - This is the path of the Tock supported board in the official tock repository.
 The path must be provided when setting up the configuration.
-This is essentially the directory relative to the Tock boards directory, and should be the speicifc board you are intending to test/use.
+This is essentially the directory relative to the Tock boards directory, and should be the speicifc board you are intending to test/use on this Raspberry Pi.
+    - Note, a single Raspberry Pi can only be configured to run tests in one board at a time.
+To change what board is ran on the Raspberry Pi, re-run this executable and delete the previous configuration file.
 - Harness ID
     - This is the specific Identity Number of the Raspberry Pi, which can be found with the command:
     ```bash
     $ cat /proc/cpuinfo
     ```
     - It is denoted by the tag "Serial" when printed on the terminal.
-This will be used in the test.config.toml which is kept for each board type to run tests on in the runner and can be set to run on specific RPis with this Harness ID.
+This will be used in the ci_test.config.toml which is kept for each board type to run tests on in the runner and the configuration file can be set to run on specific Raspberry Pis with this Harness ID.
 - Communication Protocol
     - Used to run tockloader
     - The list of communication protocols are provided, and one chosen must be in the list.